leiflundberg/StratosPhpere/readme.md

 # Web dev environment
 A dead-simple LEMP-stack Vagrant box for web development with Symfony.
-It is based on Red Hat CentOS 8.1, Nginx 1.14.1, MySQL Ver 15.1 Distrib 10.3.17-MariaDB and PHP 7.4.8.
+It is based on Red Hat CentOS 8.1, Nginx 1.14.1, MySQL 10.3.17-MariaDB and PHP 7.4.8.
 Other included software: wget, git, nano, the Symfony CLI alongside all suggested PHP extensions and Composer.

 ## Usage
 ### Installation